SynaLinks/documentation/docs/api/tools/custom-tools.md

 In HybridAGI, each tool is a DSPy module that is optimized in the background when the interpreter calls it during optimization.

 To add a new tool to HybridAGI, there are two ways to do it.
-The first way is easier, while the other gives you more control but involves more code.
+The first way is easier, while the other one gives you more control but involves more code.

 Let's see the easiest way first: